 Not sure to travel or not?

 As you are contemplating completely changing your life, what’s stopping you?

 These are the most popular excuses people give and I will give you solutions to them one at a time

 I haven’t got enough money.

-Luckily For I Have a Whole blog About how to save up for this trip here, Want To Travel But You Can’t Save Money: How To Save Money To Travel ( It talks about getting a shit job with will help you save more, Weird Logic I know But I might help!)
+Luckily for you, I Have a whole blog About how to save up for this trip here, Want To Travel But You Can’t Save Money: How To Save Money To Travel ( It talks about getting a shit job with will help you save more, Weird Logic I know But I might help!)

 I don’t know if it’s the right time.

 What 90% of people mean by this is, life is easier if I don’t break out of my comfort zone and I’ll keep putting it off.
 If this is you, then traveling isn’t for you.
 You’re not adaptable to change.
 But if you are in the 10% that thinks life gets easier, it doesn’t so go on get your visa.

 What about them?
 If they are that good see how the other side of the world does it (get more experience).
 Secondly, life is not all about work; go get some life experience.